sureshfizzy/CineSync/README.md

 ![Git Bash](Screenshots/git_bash.png)

+   Enabling symbolic links is important for certain operations, so ensure that the checkbox for symbolic links is checked during installation.

 3. **Edit `.bashrc` (Windows):**
    Open Git Bash as an administrator and edit the `.bashrc` file.
 You can use the `nano` editor to open the file by running the following command:
    ```